Leont/getopt-long6/README.md

 Parsing options from an arbitrary array
 ---------------------------------------

-By default, get-options parses the options that are present in the global array `@*ARGV`.
+By default, get-options parses the options that are present in the global array `@*ARGS`.
 A special entry `get-options-from` can be used to parse options from an arbitrary array.

     use Getopt::Long;
     $ret = get-options-from(@myargs, ...);